-Going to college is an exciting time in the lives of young people, but for some of them depression gets in the way.
+Going to college is an exciting time in the lives of young people, but for some students depression gets in the way.
 Whether it’s their first brush with the disorder or not, college can act as a catalyst for the onset of depression in many young people, and, on their own for the first time, the timing couldn’t be worse.

 Dr. Roy Boorady, a child and adolescent psychiatrist at the Child Mind Institute, says he gets “lots of calls first semester” about college kids who are having a hard time.
 “Usually what they end up doing is calling their parents in the middle of the night.
 Then their parents call me and say, ‘I’m getting two and three o’clock in the morning calls from my child who is crying and depressed and unhappy.
 What do we do?’ ”

 Children can be depressed at younger ages, but the older you are the higher the prevalence rates.
 Experts consider risk factors for depression to be a combination of genes and environment.
 Some kids might be genetically at risk for developing depression, but they will be fine until they experience an environmental stressor that flips the switch and sends them into depression.
 It makes sense that college could be that stressor.